Skip to main content

 }

-When allowTailscale: true, control panel WebSocket connections from tailnet devices are accepted without a token.
-HTTP API endpoints still require token/password auth.
-Disable this if untrusted code may run on the gateway host.
-Restart after config changes:
+When allowTailscale: true, control-panel WebSocket connections from tailnet devices are accepted without a token; HTTP API endpoints still require token/password auth.
+This tokenless flow assumes the gateway host is trusted — set it to false if untrusted code may run there.

 Option 2 — SSH tunnel